aaevans03/startup/notes.md

 ## 2024.09.21

 Today, I reviewed the basics of HTML: structure, elements, forms, and media.
 HTML is the raw structure of a website, there's no styling but it just provides the outline for the content you want to present.
 Pretty neat.

+## 2024.09.28

+Today and throughout this past week, I worked on the HTML for my web application.
+I implemented many HTML elements, such as unordered lists, forms, buttons, images, links, tables, dropdown selectors, and more.
+I feel like I'm pretty comfortable with how HTML works as a language.